pixelhandler/ember-off-canvas-components/README.md

 For more information on using ember-cli, visit [http://www.ember-cli.com/](http://www.ember-cli.com/).

+Also see the [packaging][packaging] directory for a non Ember CLI release.

 ## Test the addon as a dependency

 The dummy app is used for the demo on the gh-pages branch.
 Test out the addon in an ember-cli by copying some of the source code of the dummy app.

-* Test with local clone of this repo using `npm link`
+Test with local clone of this repo using `npm link`

     cd ember-off-canvas-components
     npm link